 GREAT DEAL!
-For a limited time, Sole is offering a FREE 1-year membership to their interactive fitness technology Studio with the purchase of any Sole elliptical. $399 value!
+For a limited time, Sole is offering a FREE 90 day trial membership to their interactive fitness technology Studio with the purchase of any Sole elliptical.

 You may have heard of the brand Sole Fitness.
 Sole has been around for a long time, and their company has certainly earned their stripes over the years in the fitness industry.
 While other top name brands such as NordicTrack or ProForm are known for their flashy machines, Sole has established a reputation for durability and consistency in their fitness equipment products.

 At our last visit to the Sole corporate headquarters in Salt Lake City, Utah, we discussed the mission behind their machines.
 The owners at Sole told our Fitness Equipment Source team that the goal at Sole is to provide consumers with the highest quality fitness equipment.
 Their company chooses to spend money on the components and engineering of their products, rather than the bells and whistles you may see on other machines on the market.

 Sole ellipticals are appealing to a wide array of budgets.
 Their machines have always ranged from the $999-$2,500 range.
 With Sole’s newest elliptical launch, they’ve expanded the affordability of their products even more.
 The brand new E20 elliptical from Sole is priced below $800, which is a new price category for their company.
 As most of us know, cheaper doesn’t always mean better.
 So, the real question is, is the new budget-friendly elliptical from Sole worth your money?
 Let’s jump right in.

 Get the Sole E20 elliptical at a residential price of only $799..
 30 Day Money Back Guarantee and $99 Flat Rate Shipping!